Hidden East Anglia:

 Little Sampford, Essex: A circular moated site (TL647336), shrouded in trees just west of the village, has been suggested as the moot place for Freshwell Hundred.
 Now flattened, it was also possibly a mill mound at one time.

-Long Melford, Suffolk: The Court for Babergh Hundred met at a mound on Babergh Heath near Long Melford, but this was removed during the making of an airfield.
+Long Melford, Suffolk: As well as the suggested site at Great Waldingfield (see above), the Court for Babergh Hundred is said to have met at a mound on Babergh Heath near Long Melford, but this was removed during the making of an airfield.

 Longham, Norfolk: Launditch Hundred met at the earthen dyke called Launditch or Devil's Dyke (TF923170 area), where a Roman road and the parish boundary between Longham and Beeston crossed it.